Stochastic Canonical Correlation Analysis: Introduction

 In practice, we do not have access to the population covariance matrices, but observe samples pairs ${(\x_1,\y_1), \dots, (\x_N,\y_N)}$ drawn from $P(\x,\y)$.
 In this paper, we are concerned with both the number of samples $N(\epsilon)$ needed to approximately solve~\eqref{e:cca-population}, and the time complexity for obtaining the approximate solution.
 Note that the CCA objective is not a stochastic convex program due to the ratio form~\eqref{e:cca-ratio}, and standard stochastic approximation methods do not apply~\citep{Arora_12a}.
-Globally convergent stochastic optimization of CCA has long been a challenge, until the recent breakthrough by~\citet{Ge_16a,Wang_16b} for solving the empirical objective.
+Globally convergent stochastic optimization of CCA has long been a challenge even for the empirical objective, and attracted continuous effort~\citep{LuFoster14a,Ma_15b,WangLivesc16a}, until the recent breakthrough by~\citet{Ge_16a,Wang_16b}.
+And our understanding of the stochastic objective, \eg, the existence of an efficient algorithm and the sample complexity, has been very limited.